Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Malicious RIS sensing SNR degradation

 \section{Malicious RIS sensing SNR degradation}

-As mentioned in the introduction, we assume that the \ac{RIS} control circuit has been hacked.
-The hacker aims at degrading the sensing SNR so that the sensing target can go undetected.
-Furthermore, to make the hacker's action hard to detect, the \acp{UE} are still guaranteed a minimum SINR.
+We assume that the \ac{RIS} control circuit has been hacked.
+The hacker aims to degrade the sensing SNR so that the sensing target can go undetected.
+To make the hacker's action hard to detect, the \acp{UE} are still guaranteed a minimum SINR.
 Motivated by the collaboration between the BS and RIS, we assume that the hacker has access to the optimal precoders $\FF^\text{opt}$.
 Additionally, we consider the worst-case scenario in which perfect \ac{CSI} is available to the hacker.
-Hence, the hacker models the cascaded channel as $\hh_k = \hh_{s,k} + \HH_t^\hermit\HH_{r,k}\ttheta$.
-According to these assumptions, the sensing SNR per stream can be rewritten as
+Hence, the hacker models the cascaded channel as $\hh_k = \hh_{\textrm{s},k} + \HH_t^\hermit\hh_{\textrm{r},k}\ttheta$.
+According to these assumptions, the $\rho_l$ can be rewritten as

 where

 The sensing-degrading selection of $\TTheta$ is obtained by solving the problem